 Learn more about disease prevention in home gardens from University of Missouri Extension.

 Larger pieces of wood, stumps, and roots?

 - Leave onsite: Downed woody debris provides important habitat for animals.
-Learn why fallen logs and other wood are important wildlife habitat features from the Habitat Network.

 - Build with it: Let your creativity loose and create benches, walkways, planters, trellises, or other structures for your garden.